 Import sqlite3 python package.
 Connect to SQLite database.
 If date range is set in the search attributes, find records within the date range.
 If accident type is set in the search attributes, find records with the accident type.
 If the found records is more than zero, output values with only output attributes that are defined True.
 Else display a message: No record found.
 Calculate summary values (total records, fatality total, injury total) to display.
 Close database connection.

-Generate chart
+Generate bar chart